ShieldCI/docs/docs/analyzers/security/app-key.md

 - **Data Loss:** If APP_KEY changes, all encrypted data becomes permanently unreadable
 - **Session Security:** Weak or default keys allow attackers to forge sessions and impersonate users
 - **CSRF Protection:** Laravel's CSRF tokens depend on APP_KEY for cryptographic signing

-The `APP_KEY` is the foundation of Laravel's security.
-A compromised, missing, or inconsistent key can lead to:
-- Session hijacking and user impersonation
-- Encrypted database fields becoming unreadable
-- Cookie tampering and authentication bypasses
-- Complete security compromise of the application

 ## How to Fix